william-a/git_introduction/README.md

 ---

 ## Git - Basics
+Git has a simplistic working schema for the single user. `add`, `commit`, and `push` compose most the vast majority of actions you would need to perform.
+For collaborators, other commands exist, such as `merge` and `rebase` to deal with the inevitable conflicts that arise from multiple people working on one file/project.
+This initial section will cover the workflow under the guise of a single user, both from a single and multiple devices.

 ### 1.3.3. git add
 Next, to do what is known as staging a file, type the command -